Shadow of the Boomerang

 Shadow of the Boomerang is a 1960 Australian drama film directed by Dick Ross and written by Dick Ross and John Ford.
-It was a 'Christian Western' about a cattle station manager who learns to overcome his prejudice against aboriginals.
+It is a 'Christian Western' about a cattle station manager who learns to overcome his prejudice against aboriginals.

 Plot

-An American brother and sister, Bob and Kathy Prince, have come to Australia to manage a cattle station owned by their father Bob.
+An American brother and sister, Bob and Kathy Prince, have come to Australia to manage a cattle station owned by their father.
 Bob is prejudiced against aboriginals.
 He refuses to let stockman Johnny attend Billy Graham's 1959 crusade of Australia.
 However Johnny is fatally gored to death after saving Bob from being attacked by a boar.
 Bob overcomes his prejudice.